 If the whole stress management approach hasn’t been working for you, here are a few tips for getting started on the stressor management path.

 As usual, the first step is awareness.
 If you take nothing else away from this article it should be to try and build a habit of distinguishing between stress (a feeling or physical response) and stressors (actual things that cause those feelings and responses).
-After all, we can’t very well start managing our stressors more effectively without become aware of them and noticing how and where they show up in our lives.
+After all, we can’t very well start managing our stressors more effectively without becoming aware of them and noticing how and where they show up in our lives.

 2. Practice Saying “No.”